sandstorm-io/sandstorm/docs/developing/debugging.md

 - **You need version v0.162 or higher of vagrant-spk,** in which the command was introduced.
 It was released during May 2016.

+- **Command-line interface subject to change:** Changes may be necessary in the future to take advantage of changes in Sandstorm, or to make the tool easier to integrate into automation.

 `vagrant-spk enter-grain` is a feature of `vagrant-spk`.
 If you are using [raw Sandstorm packaging](../developing/raw-packaging-guide.md) without `vagrant-spk` then you can read the `vagrant-spk` source code to see how to achieve the same thing.